MGeurts/genealogy/resources/markdown/policy.md

 We may collect, store and use the following kinds of personal information about individuals who visit and use our website:

 **Information you supply to us**.
 You may supply us with information about you by filling in forms on our website.
-This includes information you provide when you submit a contact/enquiry form [list any other active forms on your website (ie. Request a Prospectus Form, Application Form, Report and Absence Form, etc.].
-The information you give us may include your name, address, e-mail address and phone number, [list any other types of information you collect via other active forms on your website (ie. child’s name, child’s date of birth, etc.)].
+This includes information you provide when you submit a contact/enquiry form <b>[list any other active forms on your website (ie. Request a Prospectus Form, Application Form, Report and Absence Form, etc.]</b>.
+The information you give us may include your name, address, e-mail address and phone number, <b>[list any other types of information you collect via other active forms on your website (ie. child’s name, child’s date of birth, etc.)]</b>.

 **Information our website automatically collects about you**.
 With regard to each of your visits to our website we may automatically collect information including the following:

 - technical information, including a truncated and anonymised version of your Internet protocol (IP) address, browser type and version, operating system and platform;
 - information about your visit, including what pages you visit, how long you are on the site, how you got to the site (including date and time); page response times, length of visit, what you click on, documents downloaded and download errors.
-- ...

-[Describe any other types of information you may collect through third party services you may have enabled on your website not linked to Cleverbox (ie. other tracking, marketing or SEO services)]
+- <b>[Describe any other types of information you may collect through third party services you may have enabled on your website not linked to your ISP (ie. other tracking, marketing or SEO services)]</b>

 ### Cookies

 Our website uses cookies to distinguish you from other users of our website.
 This helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
-For detailed information on the cookies we use and the purposes for which we use them see our Cookie Policy [Make this link to the cookie policy page on your website that will be automatically updated by Cleverbox].
+For detailed information on the cookies we use and the purposes for which we use them see our Cookie Policy <b>[Make this link to the cookie policy page on your website that will be automatically updated by your ISP]</b>.

 ### How we may use the information we collect
 We use the information in the following ways: